 London Peculiars; A Guide to the City's Offbeat Places

-A peculiar can be defined as something that 'has eccentric or individual variations to the general or predicted pattern'.
-And, as it turns out, London is overflowing with them.
-This pocket-sized book will accompany you around the capital, guiding you from the tent-shaped tomb designed for Victorian explorer Sir Richard Burton by his widow, Isabel Arundel Gordon; to what may be the last surviving porter's rest in London; to a stone niche by a long-demolished foundling hospital where almost 15,000 infants were discarded over the course of the 18th century.
+This handy pocket-sized book will guide you through the capital detailing everything from the tent-shaped tomb designed for Victorian explorer Sir Richard Burton by his widow, Isabel Arundel Gordon, to a stone niche by a long-demolished foundling hospital where almost 15,000 newborns were discarded over the course of the 18th century.

-Sometimes heroic, sometimes tragic, often amusing and always unexpected, these so-called 'peculiars' bring colour to the fabric of London.
-Whether you are a lifelong resident or a visitor passing through, London Peculiars is guaranteed to lead you on an adventure.
+At times heroic, and at other times tragic, often amusing and always unexpected, these so-called 'peculiars' bring colour to the fabric of London.
+Whether you are a lifelong resident or simply visiting, London Peculiars is guaranteed to lead you on an adventure.